 In one episode of a popular TV show, a network executive character says that comedians "do not make for good actors."
 But today's various comedy TV shows say otherwise!

-As we can see from the shows we’re about to cover, great TV can come from the minds and performances of comedians.
-Sometimes they play fictional versions of themselves, sometimes they go crazy with skits and skketches.
-Regardless, they can make it work.
+As we can see from the shows we're about to cover, great TV can indeed come from the minds and performances of comedians.
+Sometimes they play fictional versions of themselves, sometimes they go crazy with skits and sketches.
+Either way, they can make it work.

 Not to be confused with the Phoebe Waller-Bridge series, Crashing features comedian Pete Holmes as a fictional version of himself, who's forced to make a new start after his wife cheats on him.
 He then seeks the advice of other comedians to break out in stand-ups.